CharlesYiu/number-app/README.md

 # Number App
-A MacOS based number editing app
+A MacOS based number editing app made for practice
 # Information
 - The number 0 will be the default
 - Opens .number files (basicaly numbers in .txt files)